noahlange/tsrock/README.md

 # tsrock

 It's TypeScript, but for people who dig up rocks, e.g., miners.
-An (effectively) zero-dependency, wildly unstable and paper thin but very sugary wrapper around the JS scripting API for _Minecraft: Bedrock Edition_.
+A limited-dependency, wildly unstable and paper thin but very sugary wrapper around the JS scripting API for
+_Minecraft: Bedrock Edition_.
 Could not have been made without AtomicBlom's [extensive work](https://github.com/minecraft-addon-tools) in generating some initial types from the documentation available at the Minecraft wiki.